HQ20/contracts/contracts/issuance/README.md

 ```
 invest(uint256 _amount)
 ```
-Request from investor to invest
+Request from investor to invest.

 ---

 ```
 cancelInvestment()
 ```
-Request from investor to cancel his investment
+Request from investor to cancel his investment.

 ---